Tags

 The business needs a new computer application.

-Do you make it in-house or do you bother to look to see if anyone else has done anything close enough, and then do the math?
+Do you make it in-house, or do you look to see if anyone else has done something close enough, then do the math?

-Your organisation wants a Data Warehouse; needs a Data Warehouse.
+Your organisation wants a Data Warehouse; it needs one.

-In many cases the choice is to build it oneself, and make it up as one goes along, anything but act creatively and strategically, because that requires real thought and real work.
+In many cases, the choice is to build it oneself, and make it up as one goes along, anything but act creatively and strategically, because that requires real thought and honest work.

 It reminds me of an old joke.

-Three intelligence agencies are in a competition to see who the best is.
+Three intelligence agencies are competing to see which is the best.

-Things are on a level pegging until the last of the challenges.
+Things are on a level pegging until the last challenge.

-Each team has to into the jungle and come back with a live rabbit.
+Each team has to go into the jungle and come back with a live rabbit.

 In goes the first team, MI6, and they almost immediately come back with a tabby cat in a top-hat.